-This partial constitution of Nigeria’s elite corps in government with current and former UCGF members is not surprising considering these organisations recruit(ed) them at universities and other tertiary institutions of learning and originally initiated only the best academically-preforming and the most independent-minded students.
-Those are the kinds of people who usually end up occupying high office in any land.
-Later on, UCGFs started to initiate mostly thrash who could pay ever-increasing subscription which was unfortunate for universities, students, students’ families and the wider society.
+This partial constitution of Nigeria’s elite corps in government with current and former UCGF members is not surprising considering these organisations recruit(ed) them at universities and other tertiary institutions of learning.
+Originally, UCGFs initiated only the best academically-preforming and the most independent-minded students.
+Those are the kinds of people who usually end up occupying a high office in any land.
+Later on, UCGFs started to initiate mostly thrash who could pay an ever-increasing subscription which was unfortunate for universities, students, students’ families and the wider society.

-Firstly, no name or evidence of a victim of the acid bath incidence was ever published in the media or by the university authorities and no one was punished for the crime officially.
-This should raise many further questions.
-Secondly, did the committee rusticate Ize-Iyamu and others based on irrefutable evidence or was it simply based on the common trend that was happening at several universities at the time: to rusticate students after a violent incidence primarily because their names were “found” on a “compiled list” of UCGF members?
-Rustications were never alternative convictions of crime.
-The university authorities had to do something to look in control and multiple rustications was a good tactic to them back then.
+Firstly, no name or evidence of a victim of the acid bath incidence was ever published in the media or by the university authorities, and no one was punished for the crime officially.
+It should raise many further questions.
+Secondly, did the committee rusticate Ize-Iyamu and others based on irrefutable evidence or was it based on the common trend that was happening at several universities at the time.
+It was to rusticate students after a violent incidence primarily because their names were “found” on a “compiled list” of UCGF members?
+Rustications were never alternative convictions of a crime.
+The university authorities had to do something to look in control, and multiple rustications was a good tactic to them back then.

-If having past or current membership status of UCGFs are grounds for disqualification from holding office or contesting elections, it should be established as such through proper due process.
+If having past or current membership status of UCGFs is grounds for disqualification from holding office or contesting elections, it should be established as such through proper due process.
 We cannot rely on mudslinging, scandal and chance revelations to handle the matter.
-However, most people joined UCGFs as teenagers / young men in their early twenties but similarly countless members stopped their participation completely after graduating from university 30, 40, or 50 years ago.
+However, most people joined UCGFs as teenagers / young men in their early twenties, but similarly, countless members stopped their participation completely after graduating from university 30, 40, or 50 years ago.